Alignment in Design: Types, Techniques & Best Practices for UI Layout (2026)

 Because UXPin’s Auto Layout uses the same flexbox model that developers use in CSS, designs translate to code accurately — reducing misalignment bugs and back-and-forth during development.

 For teams that want even faster results, UXPin Forge generates properly aligned layouts from text prompts using your team’s real components.
-Every generated screen respects the spacing, alignment, and layout rules defined in your design system.
+Every generated screen respects the spacing, alignment, and layout rules defined in your design system — no manual adjustment needed for the structural foundation.

 Simplify your design process and achieve polished layouts fast.
 Sign up for a free trial to build your first interactive prototype with UXPin.